Below are bios of the wonderful people who make up the Central staff. The bios are nice, but your best bet is to get to know them in person!

 Win also enjoys – yes, enjoys! – computer programming and administration.

-Koreena Malone is the CEO of KSM Bookkeeping Services and Fun Financial Facts.
-She is also an activist for affordable housing and written and published articles teaching the importance about financial literacy.
+Koreena Malone is the Managing Principal of KM Business Solutions, LLC, and the founder of Fun Financial Facts.
+She is also an activist for affordable housing and has published articles about the importance of financial literacy.
 She resides in Austin, Texas with her three children; James, Loryn, and Jalon.

 Director of Music Ministry